by William Kelting, Adirondack Chapter

-In 1995 We launched from Waddington, NY into the St. Lawrence River.
-Followed the St. Lawrence upstream to Lake Ontario and Kingston, Ontario.
+In 1995 we launched from Waddington, NY into the St. Lawrence River.
+Followed the St. Lawrence River upstream to Lake Ontario and Kingston, Ontario.
 Remained on Lake Ontario to Trenton, Ontario where we entered the Trent-Severn Canal.
 This canal has several unique locking systems.
 There are two large “lift locks” and one marine railway.
 The marine railway prevents nonnative fish from entering the canal system.
 At the western end of the canal we entered Georgian Bay, a section of Lake Huron.
 We traveled as far as Parry Sound and reversed our course.

-In 2008 Elkin wasa launched into the Barge Canal at Syracuse, NY in order to attend our grandson’s wedding in Buffalo.
+In 2008 Elkin was launched into the Barge Canal at Syracuse, NY in order to attend our grandson’s wedding in Buffalo.
 This was a round trip which completed our tour of the barge canal.

-Basin Harbor, VT as well as the Best of Class for Launch at the 2003 Boat Show in Burlington, VT.
+The Elkin has received the Best of Launch Class at the 1993 ACBS Show in Basin Harbor, VT as well as the Best of Class for Launch at the 2003 Boat Show in Burlington, VT.